JamesSaxon/jamessaxon.github.io/_posts/2021-11-04-shapes-shadows.md

   <a href="/assets/img/shapes_shadows/ripples_a.jpg" data-lightbox="all" data-title="Ripples.
 (Caligraphy by Thich Nhat Hanh in the background.)"><img class="thumb_pad" style="width: 35%;" src="/assets/img/shapes_shadows/ripples_a.jpg"/></a>
   <figcaption>
   <p class=center>
-  <em>Ripples:</em> thresholded images of the Jackson Park lagoon, with solutions to the Laplace equation for a 1&nbsp;&times;&nbsp;2 surface.
+  <em>Ripples:</em> thresholded images of the Jackson Park Lagoon, with solutions to the Laplace equation for a 1&nbsp;&times;&nbsp;2 surface.
   </p>
   </figcaption>
 </figure>